Port 443 is used to secure communication travels between the client and the server.

 Client Hello: A client starts the process with a “Hello” message to the server.
 It includes the cipher suits and TLS/SSL version, thread of random bytes (client random).

-Server Hello: The server sends back with a “Hello” message, with an SSL certificate, the selected cipher suits from the sent list by the client and a string of random bytes (server random).
+Server Hello: The server sends back a “Hello” message, with an SSL certificate, the selected cipher suits from the setlist by the client, and a string of random bytes (server random).

 Authentication: The client then checks the identity of the server with the provided SSL certificate.
 It is to be checked with the available certificate authorities’ public key list.